borealbirds/GNM/docs/code/index.md

 Assets are served from the `/docs` folder of the git master branch via [GitHub pages](https://pages.github.com/).

+Benefits of hosting these results via GitHub pages include security (serving assets over https, protection against certain cyber attachs) and speed (via the use of content delivery network).
+The data can be consumed by other computers because GitHub pages responses have cross-origin resource sharing headers.

-The species mean density raster layers are available in GeoTIFF format from [here](https://drive.google.com/drive/folders/1exWa6vfhGo1DNUL4ei2baDz77as7jYzY?usp=sharing).
+The species mean density raster layers are available in GeoTIFF format from [this Google Drive folder](https://drive.google.com/drive/folders/1exWa6vfhGo1DNUL4ei2baDz77as7jYzY?usp=sharing).

 ## Presenting the results